 I have been working with SERI since 2008 as a Promotora, and I love working with the community on environmental health issues.
 I am currently the Program Manager for our home visit program.
 Each day I work with families to make their home environment safer and healthier.
 I also oversee our volunteer program and coordinate our Promotora Certificate Program.
 I have a Community Health Advisor Certificate from Pima Community College, in Tucson, AZ and a Business Administration Certificate and Accounting Certificate from the Instituto Tecnológico del Mar in Puerto Peñasco, Sonora, Mexico.
 I have an Urban Forestry Certificate from the Tucson Botanical Gardens and was trained on the installation of rainwater harvesting passive systems by Ethos Rainwater Harvesting.

 I am the SERI Climate Science Specialist.
-The Borderland Region consists of the Mexican and United States counties that are adjacent to the US-Mexican border.
-It includes the American cities of Tucson, Yuma, Las Cruces, San Diego and El Paso.
-The Borderland Region is being disproportionately affected by climate change because of poverty, different systems of government, and a rapidly increasing population,.
 Climate change is already occurring in Tucson, bringing higher temperatures and the risk of water scarcity in an already arid climate.
 SERI seeks to provide information for the mitigation of climate change, especially in the underserved community of south metropolitan Tucson.
 My collaboration with SERI began in 2008, when I was awarded a NASA Space Grant to study air pollution in south metropolitan Tucson.
-In response to controversy about a Tucson facility using the highly toxic beryllium metal, the Pima Department of Environmental Quality installed six metals monitors on the roofs of schools in the Sunnyside Unified School District.
-I analyzed the metals data, and through the SERI promotoras presented the results to the Tucson community.
-I am returning to SERI after a two year fellowship with the Army Research Laboratory (ARL) at the White Sands Missile Range in New Mexico.
-With ARL, I used a geographic information system to verify the accuracy of weather forecasting.
-I have a PhD in Atmospheric Science from the University of Arizona in Tucson, a BS in Chemistry from Northeastern Illinois, and a BS in Biology from De Paul University.
+After earning a PhD in Atmospheric Science from the University of Arizona in 2012, I was awarded a two year fellowship with the Army Research Laboratory (ARL) at the White Sands Missile Range in New Mexico, where I used a geographic information system to verify the accuracy of weather forecasting.
+I have a BS in Chemistry from Northeastern Illinois, and a BS in Biology from De Paul University.
 Before returning to graduate school, I worked for ten years with the Wisconsin Department of Natural Resources as an atmospheric chemist.
-I also worked as the Landfill Specialist for the City of Janesville, Wisconsin and did consulting work for the Lake Michigan Air Directors' Consortium.
+I also worked as the Landfill Specialist for the City of Janesville, Wisconsin and did consulting work for the Lake Michigan Air Directors' Consortium

 I am an Environmental Health Promotora.
 Prior to joining SERI, I worked for the Amphitheater School District.
 My work with the District began in 1992.
 My first position was working as a Special Education Assistant, followed by my classroom assistance as a Bilingual Aide.
 My final position was as a Student/Family Advocate that lasted 20 years.